Year 4 RE Autumn Term Knowledge Organiser

 - Support children to develop a confident spiritual and cultural identity of their own

 At Reigate Priory, we have adapted the Agreed Surrey Syllabus into a personalised Scheme of Work for our school and context.
 Religions studied are Christianity, Judaism, Islam, Hinduism, Sikhism, Buddhism and the worldview of Humanists.

 We believe the best learning comes from first-hand experience.
 Therefore R.E is taught using a variety of methods including storytelling, examining photographs and paintings, listening to personal testimonies, the arts, handling artefacts, visits to places of worship (both actual and virtual) and, where possible, visits from believers.
 R.E teaching can be integrated into a topic or taught discretely.

 We use End Point activities or “Knowledge Catchers” to capture children’s learning and progress.
 Learning Benchmarking informs teacher assessment and planning as well as end of year assessment judgments recorded in written report to parents.

 - Learning how modern believers follow the major World faiths as well as developing an understanding of Humanism.

-- Visits to a Mandir, a synagogue, churches and a Mosque as well as visits from local leaders of faith such as a local vicar and rabbi.
+- Visits to a Mandir, church and a Mosque as well as visits from local leaders of faith such as a local vicar and rabbi.